DarkWarrior703/anime-cli/README.md

 ## Usage

 ```
-anime-cli args
+anime-cli <command> query
 ```
-where _args_ is the name of anime
+where _command_ is either 'anime' or 'manga' and _query_ is the name of anime/manga.

-It will display a table containing info about the animes that contain the _args_.
+It will display a table containing info about the animes/mangas that contain the _query_.

-## To-do

-- Turn the anime fetcher into a module
-- Make a module for manga